 The palace is part of the Amalienborg complex, which is at the heart of the Frederiksstaden Quarter, and was built in honour of the absolutist King Frederik V in the mid-18th century.
 Frederiksstaden was named after Frederik V and was founded to celebrate the 300th anniversary of the reign of the House of Oldenburg in 1749.
 The district was intended to symbolise the power and wealth of the absolutist king and was also built according to modern principles.
 Space was also made for prominent, loyal aristocratic families, which moved into the four Amalienborg palaces.

 Book a place on a guided tour of Christian VII’s Palace

 Do you want to see more?

-You can visit the museum in Christian VIII’s palace and Rosenborg Castle in connection with the guided tour at a special price.
-If you present your ticket from Christian VII’s Palace, you can buy admission to Christian VIII’s Palace for DKK 50, or to both museums for DKK 105.
+You can visit the museum in Christian VIII’s palace on the day of your guided tour at a special price.
+If you present your ticket from Christian VII’s Palace, you can buy admission to Christian VIII’s Palace for DKK 60.
 Just visit the ticket office in Christian VIII’s palace on the day and please bring your ticket.

 Guided tours are sometimes cancelled

 As Christian VII’s Palace is still used by the Royal Family for representation, guided tours may be cancelled on special occasions.
 In such cases, you will be notified immediately and we will refund your ticket.